joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;  Distilling the poly engine into three components according to [1]:
 ;  the first component of the engine is a random number generator.
 ;  Easy enough.
 The second is a junk code generator.
 Slightly harder.
 ;  The last component is a decryptor generator.
-Enough said.
 ;
 ;  Focusing on the last of the three first - the decryptor generator - ;  According to [1] the algorithm is as follows: